richmahn/en_tn/gen/48/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 48:15-16, 20, which are important quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 48:15-16, and in 58:20.

 #### Special concepts in this chapter ####